What do you expect from freelancing?

 That said, the amount of marketing effort you put in should drop as your business matures.

 When you start, expect to spend 100% of your time on marketing.
-That means prospecting, building your website and getting your LinkedIn and bidding site profiles going.
+That means researching your niche, prospecting, building your website, and getting your LinkedIn and bidding site profiles going.
 It’s pretty common advice that after you set your ideal business hours, you should spend every free minute that’s not going to production and admin…on marketing.

 At this point, I have half a day each week dedicated to marketing.
 I’ve shaved that back from a full day thanks to automation through ads, but I still spend a few minutes every morning on follow up and checking on prospects.